xai-cluster/xai-cluser-web/content/authors/francesco-giannini/_index.md

   - Researchers
 ---

-I am Research Assistant at the Università della Svizzera Italiana (Switzerland).
+I am a researcher at the CINI (Consorzio Interuniversitario Nazionale per l’Informatica).
-My research activity focuses on interpretable artificial intelligence, deep learning, and neuro-symbolic models.
+My research interests mainly focus on methodologies to integrate Mathematical Logic theories and Machine Learning techniques.
-My current projects are related to interpretable neural reasoning, explainable AI theory, and AI-assisted conjectures for abstract mathematics.
+In particular, I am interested in neuro-symbolic approaches where the domain of discourse includes relational structures expressed by logical constraints, eventually under vague and uncertain conditions.